Outcall

 Examples

-Allow GitHub clone (HTTPS), nothing else
+Allow GitHub clone over HTTPS

 version: "1"